 I worked abroad for a few months on behalf of my employer during the holiday season.
-I worked on Thanksgiving, Christmas and New Years, so before coming home in January, I set the expectation that I was going to make up those dates by first taking a vacation before returning to home base.
-I also leveraged the ‘hardship’ of being away from friends and family to gain a few extra paid days off.
+I worked on Thanksgiving, Christmas, and New Years’, so before coming home in January, I expected that I would make up those dates by first taking a vacation before returning to home base.
+I also leveraged the “hardship” of being away from friends and family to gain a few extra paid days off.

 I saw over a dozen epic destinations around India at no cost to me.
 While I was at it, I even saved my employer money.
-This was a perfect win-win scenario for everyone involved!
+This was a perfect win-win scenario for everyone involved.

-Have you had successes or challenges in negotiating awesome travel policies with your employer?
-Please share your experiences by leaving a comment below or messaging me at @judsonlmoore!
+Have you had successes or challenges in negotiating travel policies with your employer?
+Please share your experiences by leaving a comment below or messaging me at @judsonlmoore.